With the advent of directly acting antivirals, the field of hepatitis C therapy has been revolutionized.

 Factors such as efficacy, toxicity, drug interactions, medication adherence, and cost need to be carefully considered when designing a particular treatment regimen for an individual patient.

 This website includes sections on pharmacologic and pharmacokinetic properties of directly acting antivirals, drug interaction tables with commonly prescribed classes of medications and appendices of additional information.
 As principles of hepatitis therapy evolve, and as new agents continue to emerge, combination regimens will become increasingly complex.
 It is the responsibility of each practitioner to stay abreast of new developments.
 The information in this website is not meant to be absolute nor universal, and should always be utilized in conjunction with the informed clinical judgement of the practitioner.

-Our interactive HIV/HCV Drug Therapy web application is now live!
+Our Interactive HIV/HCV Drug Therapy web app is now live!

-This website application incorporates HIV and HCV pharmacology and drug interaction information in an easy-to-use, searchable, interactive format.
+This website application incorporates HIV and HCV pharmacology and drug interaction information in an easy to use, searchable and interactive format.